the-carlisle-group/Provanto/README.md

 The `Try` operator attempts to apply the function with the given arguments, and returns the error number or 0 if no error is generated.

+> Note that the naked guard technique is not a requirement.
+The requirement is that if the
+> assertion is true, the test function continues.
+Thus the naked guard may be avoided by using a trad function
+> for the test or by assigning the result of `Assert`.

 A test function may include additional expressions as necessary.
 It is typical to use two lines for each assertion, the first to compute a value, the subsequent one to test the value.
 For real examples, see the [tests for the Text2Date project](https://github.com/the-carlisle-group/Text2Date/tree/master/APLSource/Tests).